CharlesTheGreat77/BADUSB/README.md

   - exfiltrate iMessages from a MacOS and send via email.
 (Work in Progress)
 • PassVault2Discord
   - exfiltrate saved passwords In windows password vault, and send via discord webhook.
+• EmailAndTextMessage
+  - exfiltrate passwords to your email or to your phone number.
+• Telegram
+  - exfiltrate passwords and send it to your personal telegram.
 • MOAB
   - exfiltrates wifi passwords, chrome passwords, and passvault passwords, sends it via discord webhook.
 (Adding more)
 • Text2Speech